aleshaleksey/fansys23/10-conditions-types.md

 ___
 #### Slashing
 Slashing damage is typically caused by bladed weapons or sharp claws.
-It involves the physical splitting of two parts of a target by application of concentrated force along a plane (a cut).
+It involves the physical splitting of two parts of a target by application of conce ntrated force along a plane (a cut).
 Soft targets are particularly susceptible to slashing damage.

 **Associated Conditions:** ["bleeding"](#bleedingwilting) ["crippled"](#crippled).